 Population Health SRC

-Four scholarships are available in community-based prevention and systems science and heart disease epidemiology in the School of Exercise and Nutrition Sciences.
+Four scholarships are available in community-based prevention and systems science and heart disease epidemiology in the Population Health SRC.

 Four PhD scholarships are now available in Deakin University's Population Health SRC, School of Health and Social Development.
 The Population Health SRC comprises of an integrated, multidisciplinary team that shares a common vision to deliver health improvements for Australian and global populations through relevant, innovative research and knowledge translation, strategic national and international collaborations, and building public health research capacity.
 Deakin's Population Health SRC has established a large portfolio of activities in public health research, training, knowledge translation, advocacy, and expert advisory services, both in Australia and internationally.
 A strong team of internationally-recognised and emerging research leaders, world class collaborators, and exceptional international networks mean our research programs have shaped policy and practice globally.